-This cocktail by bartender Weisi Basore at Bar Cleeta, a casual small-plates eatery she co-owns with her husband, Trae Basore, in Bentonville, Ark., is liquid tribute to the South––one that incorporates the region’s most beloved summer refreshment, sweet tea, and its prime summer fruit, peaches.
+The Forefathers is liquid tribute to the South––one that incorporates the region’s most beloved summer refreshment and its prime summer fruit, peaches.
+To build the drink, she first makes a sweet tea oleo saccharum by macerating citrus with sugar, then cooks the mixture with sweet tea to form a syrup.
+She stirs that over ice with Evan Williams 1783 bourbon and a few dashes of Fee Brothers peach bitters.
 “The oleo saccharum brings a hint of citrus to the sweet tea syrup and rounds out this version of an Old Fashioned,” she says.

 Add all ingredients into a mixing glass with ice and stir until cold.

 Strain into an Old Fashioned glass over a 2-inch ice cube.

 *Sweet tea oleo saccharum: Peel 4 lemons and 2 oranges.
 Transfer the peels to a sealed bag and add 2 cups sugar.
 Toss peels and sugar to coat.
 Press bag to remove all air and seal to close.
 Let bag sit at room temperature for 24-48 hours until the citrus’ oils have dissolved the sugar.
 Open bag and pour mixture and into a saucepan.
 Add 1 1/2 cups unsweetened, chilled Red Diamond tea.
 Cook over medium-low heat for 10-15 minutes until sugar dissolves into tea and syrup forms.
 Pour mixture through strainer to remove peels.
 Cool and reserve until ready to use.